 Nobody wants to get those dreaded 3 a.m. phone calls.
 “The servers are down.”
 “The backups failed.”
 “Ed from logistics opened a phishing email again!”
 These calls are an IT professional’s worst nightmare.
-But the good news is: with the right business continuity plan testing scenarios, you may never have to get such a call.
+But the good news is: by exploring the right business continuity plan testing scenarios, you may never have to get such a call.

 Creating a business continuity plan (BCP) is only the first step toward implementing a rock-solid continuity strategy.
 The systems and protocols outlined in your plan might sound good in theory, but how do they hold up in a real-world disaster?